ryannanderson/favorite-songs/readme.md

 # Project My Favorite Songs

 - My favorite songs allows the user to input their favorite songs and create a log of what their favorite songs are.
+The user can login or sign up and then they can start adding their songs.

 ## Resource